Generalized prelie and permutative algebras: Hopf algebras and bialgebras from generalized pre-Lie algebras

 We shall use the following definitions:

 \begin{defi} We assume that $(\calD,\times)$ is a commutative semigroup.
 Let $F$ be an $A$-typed and $\calD$-decorated forest and $I$ be a subset of the set $E(F)$ of edges of $F$. \begin{itemize} \item We denote by $F_{\mid I}$ the forest obtained by deleting all the edges of $F$which does not belong to $I$.
 As its set of vertices is the set of vertices of $F$ and its set of edges is $I$, it is naturally an $A$-typed and $\calD$-decorated forest. \item We denote by $F_{/I}$ the forest obtained by contracting all the edges of $F$ which belong to $I$.
 As its set of edges is $E(F)\setminus I$, it is naturally an $A$-typed forest.
 Any of its vertices $v$ can be seen as the contraction of a subtree $T_v$ of $F$: we decorate $v$ by the product in $\calD$ of the decorations of the vertices of $T_v$.
 With these decorations, $F_{/I}$ is an $A$-typed and $\calD$-decorated forest. \end{itemize} Note that $E(F)=E(F_{\mid I})\sqcup E(F_{/I})$.
-We make $F_{\mid I}\otimes F_{/I}$ a sum of tensors of $A$-typed and $\calD$-decorated forests in the following process: \begin{itemize} \item For each edge $e \notin I$: let us denote by $e_1,\ldots,e_k$ the edges of $F$ in the path from the root of the tree containing $e$ to the first extremity of $e$ which belongs to $I$; denote by $a$ the type of $e$ and by $a_i$ the type of $e_i$.
+We make $F_{\mid I}\otimes F_{/I}$ a sum of tensors of $A$-typed and $\calD$-decorated forests in the following process:\\

+For each edge $e\notin I$: let us denote by $e_1,\ldots,e_k$ the edges of $F$ in the path from the root of the tree containing $e$ to the first extremity of $e$ which belongs to $I$; denote by $a$ the type of $e$ and by $a_i$ the type of $e_i$.
 Compute